8agus/codecademy_cs104_project_cpu_similator/README.md

     The MIPS Destination or Source Register is linked to each line in data_input.txt file by index position.

     Example:
-      > Line 1 in 'data_input.txt' file is location '00000001' with value '4' at index 0 and MIPS 'R1' is also index 0
+      > Line 1 in 'data_input.txt' file is location '00000001' with value '4' at index 0 and MIPS 'R1' (Key) is also index 0 (value).
-      > Line 2 in 'data_input.txt' file is location '00000010' with value '5' at index 1 and MIPS 'R2' is also index 1
+      > Line 2 in 'data_input.txt' file is location '00000010' with value '5' at index 1 and MIPS 'R2' (Key) is also index 1 (value).

   #### * local_address

     Dictionary list used to to represent location of a value in Memory Register of CPU.
-    First line of data_input.txt file reads as '00000001,4', which is interpreted as '00000001' being location address of value '4'.
+    First line of data_input.txt file reads as '00000001,4', which is interpreted as '00000001' (Key) being location address of value '4' (value).

+ Requirements

+ * sys
+ * time
+ * random